openstack-archive/fuel-plugin-contrail/doc/source/contrail_ui_intro.rst

 .. image:: images/contrail-login.png

+.. raw:: latex

+   \pagebreak

 Checking services status
 ------------------------

-Verify the status of Contrail Control Analytics and Config nodes along with vRouters in *Infrastructure* using­ *Dashboard* tab of the left-hand *Monitor* menu.
+Verify the status of Contrail Control Analytics and Config nodes along with vRouters in *Infrastructure* using *Dashboard* tab of the left-hand *Monitor* menu.

 .. image:: images/contrail-services.png

-Сreating the virtual networks
+Creating the virtual networks
 -----------------------------